nazimboudeffa/gfnlist/README.md

 # GeForce Now Games List

-This is a clone of the site [gfnlist.com](https://gfnlist.com/) to make the list of games available on GeForceNow easier to maintain
+This site was made to make the list of the games available on GeForceNow easier to maintain

 If you think that [GeForce NOW Game Catalog Status](https://nvidia.custhelp.com/app/answers/detail/a_id/5026) helps you more to play with the games list, use it instead